maheshchandgl/codepush-frontend/CONTRIBUTING.md

 ## Reporting Issues
 If you find a bug or have a feature request, please open an issue on GitHub with detailed information.

+### Guidelines for Library Installation

+- Before suggesting or installing any new library, always check the `package.json` file to see if the library is already included in the project dependencies.
+- If the library is already present, ensure to use the existing version and avoid redundant installations.